 The Pacific population has a high birth rate, putting Pacific people among the fastest-growing population groups in New Zealand.
-In 2006 the Pacific fertility rate was 2.95 births per woman, compared to the national rate of 2.05.
-The median age of childbearing for Pacific women was 27.7 years, while the national median was 30.3 years.
+In 2013 the Pacific fertility rate was 2.73 births per woman, compared to the national rate of 2.02.
+TIn 2011 the median age of childbearing for Pacific women was 27 years, while the national median was 30 years.

-The pregnancy rate for Pacific teenagers was 75% higher than the national average in 2002, suggesting lower use of contraception.
+The fertility rate for Pacific teenagers was higher than the total rate in the mid-2000s, suggesting lower use of contraception.
 Because children born to teenage mothers are at risk of low birth weight, perinatal mortality and socio-economic disadvantage, health advocates recommended that family-planning programmes targeted Pacific communities.
 Yet they also recognised that it was more acceptable in some cultures to have children young.

 The health benefits of breastfeeding are well-known.
 But in 2009 Porirua breastfeeding advocate Ligi Igasia found many Pacific mothers were too embarrassed to attend public clinics teaching breastfeeding techniques.
 So she began visiting them in their homes, and soon had a number of mothers breastfeeding their babies for more than six months.